makoit/fastapi_mongo_example_project/README.md

 - add custom exceptions for db access -> exception handling chais
 - update and integrate standard model for api response and error response
 - add auth functionality with jwt
+- app config and credentials non in plain text
+- add https